Spellbound (2002 film): Nupur Lala

 Nupur Lala was the champion of the 1999 Scripps National Spelling Bee (as speller # 155), spelling "logorrhea" to win.
 She turned down an MTV reality show that would have followed her college years.
 In 2003, Lala entered University of Michigan at Ann Arbor to study brain and cognitive sciences and pre-medical studies and graduated in 2007 with a degree in Brain, Behavior and Cognitive Science.
 In the fall of 2014 she entered the College of Medicine at the University of Arkansas for Medical Sciences.
 She also appeared in the 2020 documentary Spelling the Dream.

 Ted Brigham

 Ted Brigham was speller # 1.
 He represented the Rolla Daily Record of Rolla, Missouri, winning with the word "mayonnaise".
 One of the more notable stories from his experience is the congratulations posted by students on the marquee in front of his high school in which "champ" was misspelled (presumably as an ironic joke) as "chapm".
 Ted misspelled "distractible" in the second round, becoming the first of the eight spellers eliminated.
-Bingham was engaged to be married, and attended medical school in Kansas City, Missouri until his death in December 2007.
+Brigham was engaged to be married, and attended medical school in Kansas City, Missouri until his death in December 2007.
 His family chose not to publicly disclose the circumstances of his death.